BrandonXu6106/obsidianpublish/content/thoughts/The ones who walk away from Omelas.md

 ## What does it mean to walk away from Omelas?

-Joining the [[counterculture|counterculture]] rather than feeding into the status quo: [From Counterculture to Cyberculture](From%20Counterculture%20to%20Cyberculture.md).
+Joining the [[counterculture.md|counterculture]] rather than feeding into the status quo: [From Counterculture to Cyberculture](From%20Counterculture%20to%20Cyberculture.md).
 Rejecting the capitalist society and 'returning to the land'

 Immersion in the [virtual worlds](virtual%20worlds.md) rather than reality?